csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 * We communicate with each other mainly through two methods our standsups and our discord channel.
    * Our stands up are expected to happen twice a week, at the beginning and end of the week
    * Communication on the discord channel does not have an expected frequency, rather it is used as needed
-      * examples of this are if someone ran into an issue that cannot wait until our next stand up, if someone has a question that cannot wait until our next stand up, if someone has an annoucement to make, etc.
+      * examples of this are if someone ran into an issue that cannot wait until our next stand up, if someone has a question that cannot wait until our next stand up, if someone has an announcement to make, etc.
       * our discord group currently includes 8 channels:
          * meetings: where one of us will post a link to our standsups or our meetings with the partner
-         * announcements: where a memeber will post information that is important or that will be needed later on as well
+         * announcements: where a member will post information that is important or that will be needed later on as well
-         * docs: where we can send each other any revelent documents such as our google doc for our Deliverable 1
+         * docs: where we can send each other any relevant documents such as our google doc for our Deliverable 1
          * to-do: one person posts a list of discussed tasks after a meeting
          * ui-mockups: where we discussed our mock-up plans, comments, and concerns
          * tech: where we send relvent links for the tech stack we are using such as a guide on react or a tutorial on AWS